-- For tax years beginning after December 31, 2017 and before January 1, 2026, state, local, and foreign property taxes, and state and local sales taxes, are deductible only when paid or accrued in carrying on a trade or business or an activity performed for the production of income. - State and local income taxes are not allowable as an individual deduction. - However, a taxpayer may claim an itemized deduction of up to \$10,000 (\$5,000 for a married taxpayer filing a separate return) for the aggregate of:

-(i) state and local property taxes not paid or accrued in carrying on a trade or business or activity for the production of income; and (ii) state and local income taxes (or sales taxes in lieu of income taxes) paid or accrued in the tax year.
-Foreign real property taxes may not be deducted. - A taxpayer who, in 2017, pays an income tax that is imposed for a tax year after 2017, cannot claim an itemized deduction in 2017 for that prepaid income tax.
+- For tax years beginning after December 31, 2017 and before January 1, 2026, state, local, and foreign property taxes, and state and local sales taxes, are deductible only when paid or accrued in carrying on a trade or business or an activity performed for the production of income. - State and local income taxes are not allowable as a deduction. - However, a taxpayer may claim an itemized deduction of up to \$10,000 (\$5,000 for a married taxpayer filing a separate return) for the aggregate of: (i) state and local property taxes not paid or accrued in carrying on a trade or business or activity for the production of income; and (ii) state and local income, war profits, and excess profits taxes (or sales taxes in lieu of income taxes) paid or accrued in the tax year.
+Foreign real property taxes may not be deducted. - Importantly, for tax years beginning after December 31, 2016, in the case of an amount paid in a tax year beginning before January 1, 2018 with respect to a state or local income tax imposed for a tax year beginning after December 31, 2017, the payment will be treated as paid on the last day of the tax year for which such tax is so imposed for purposes of applying the above limits.
+In other words, a taxpayer who, in 2017, pays an income tax that is imposed for a tax year after 2017, cannot claim an itemized deduction in 2017 for that prepaid income tax.